Josiah Bunting III: Background

 Bunting's 1972 novel The Lionheads was a scathing account based on his experiences as an officer of the 9th Infantry Division in Vietnam in 1968.
 The novel's main antagonist, General Lemming, was based heavily on the commanding general, Julian Ewell.

 The July 28, 1972 issue of LIFE magazine included a profile written by Thomas Moore of then Major Bunting examining his decision to leave West Point because of his desire to "disassociate [himself] from the active implementation of [the Army's] policy in Vietnam..."
 In the article Bunting also stated that he favored a "citizen draft and civilian control over the military" and that he didn't "want to see that son of a bitch who grows up in Greenwich, Conn., goes off to Yale and becomes a member of the Skull and Bones get out of doing some sort of national service."
 Bunting served on the faculty of the Naval War College for a year in 1973–74.

-Bunting served as president of Briarcliff College, and later as president of Hampden–Sydney College from 1977 to 1987.
-He was also the headmaster of The Lawrenceville School near Princeton, New Jersey from 1987 to 1995.
-Notably, Lawrenceville is the archrival of Bunting's former high school, The Hill School.
+Bunting served as president of Briarcliff College from 1973 to 1977, and later as president of Hampden–Sydney College from 1977 to 1987.
 At Hampden–Sydney he revitalized the English composition or Rhetoric Program, enhanced the Western Civilization program, then called Western Man, making it more interdisciplinary.
 He also spearheaded the Campaign for Hampden-Sydney, a capital campaign that nearly tripled the college's endowment.

+He was the headmaster of The Lawrenceville School near Princeton, New Jersey from 1987 to 1995.

 Bunting was appointed Superintendent of the Virginia Military Institute in 1995 and served until 2003.
 At VMI, he served as Professor of Humanities.
 He was responsible for overseeing preparations for and the enrollment of VMI's first female cadets.
 He was openly opposed to allowing women to attend VMI, calling the 1997 decision in United States v.
-Virginia which struck down VMI's male-only admittance policy a "savage disappointment."
+Virginia which struck down VMI's male-only admittance policy a "savage disappointment for the alumni."
+However, upon the announcement he briefed the Corps of Cadets on the verdict and stated that it must be accepted and VMI must do its best to ensure that this process be successful.
+He went on to initiate programs that would provide female leadership from other military schools for the first class of female 1st year students.

 Bunting is also a member of the UNESCO Commission and of the National Council of the National Endowment for the Humanities in Washington.

 In 2004, Bunting was appointed chairman of the National Civic Literacy Board of the Intercollegiate Studies Institute.

 In 2007, Bunting was appointed president of ISI's Lehrman American Studies Center.

-In 2015, Bunting was appointed Chairman of the Friends Of the National World War II Memorial.
+In 2015, Bunting was appointed chairman of the Friends Of the National World War II Memorial.